-Every year, people of all ages take part in our work / study mission retreat programs, learning about hunger and poverty, gleaning in fields, and working in food pantries and soup kitchens.
+Every year, youth groups and people of all ages take part in our work/study mission trip programs in many states, learning about hunger and poverty, gleaning in fields, and working in food pantries and soup kitchens.

 SoSA partners with faith groups, secular groups, schools, and individuals, that we might all serve together by feeding the hungry out of the abundance that we are provided.